apache/incubator-graphar/pyspark/README.md

 ## Introduction

-GraphAr PySpark project provides a PySpark API and utilities for working with GAR file format from PySpark.
+GraphAr PySpark project provides a PySpark API and utilities for working with GraphAr file format from PySpark.
 The project has the only python dependency -- `pyspark` itself.
 Currently only `pysaprk~=3.2` is supported, but in the future the scope of supported versions will be extended.

 ## Installation